 A multi-stemmed selection that can be trained to a single trunk; fragrant, long blooming, burgundy-pink blooms in late spring; gracefully weeping pods follow, and persist into winter; drought tolerant, watering should be deep and infrequent

 Burgundy Lace Desert Willow features showy clusters of burgundy trumpet-shaped flowers with pink overtones, yellow throats and white stripes at the ends of the branches from late spring to mid summer.
 The fruits are showy grayish green pods with white overtones, which are carried in abundance from mid summer to late winter.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The narrow leaves do not develop any appreciable fall color.